Noahhiggs1/FinalTransportationSystem/README.md

 ### Backend (Spring Boot)

 1. Open the project in VS Code
-2. Make sure the Spring Boot extensions are installed
-3. Run the application using:
+2. Run the application using:

    * VS Code Run button
      OR